appwrite/appwrite/docs/references/databases/delete-slow-query-document.md

-Delete a document by its unique ID.
+Delete a slow query by its unique ID.